mozilla/probe-scraper/README.md

 Please refer to the Telemetry data collection [documentation](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/collection/index.html) for a detailed explaination of the field information reported for each probe (e.g. `cpp_guard`).

 ## Git Repository Probe Data Files
 The format is similar for probe data files, but without the `revisions` and `versions` keys.
-Instead it has a `commits` key, which contains the first and last commits that definition has been seen in.
+Instead it has a `git-commits` key, which contains the first and last commits that definition has been seen in.

 ```